-Due to the corona virus update in Los Angeles earlier today, we have rescheduled the opening of "Images vs. Words" at our new space within the ViCA gallery at the Bendix Building to Saturday April 4th 2020.
+Due to the corona virus update in Los Angeles earlier today, we have postponed until further notice the opening of "Images vs. Words" at our new space within the ViCA gallery at the Bendix Building.

 The Bendix Building does draw large crowds so we want to be responsible members of our community and keep everyone safe and healthy.

-Wallspace is still excited to present our inaugural show in April "Images vs. Words" at our new space within the ViCA gallery at the Bendix Building, DTLA where we will explore four artists whose works use language, type, symbols and numerical expression within their artworks.
+It was planned to explore four artists whose works use language, type, symbols and numerical expression within their artworks.

 In 1968 Nelson Goodman in "The Language of Art" asked how does art cross language barriers?
 His suggestion was by using visual symbols which we discover and build the worlds we live in, and the interest we have in symbols - artworks amongst them - is distinctively cognitive.
 All art is made of symbols, which possess different functions and bear different relations with the worlds they refer to.
 In this day and age of purely visuals - Instagram, Tick Tok - is this even more relevant to review in our society today?